-In PD time and alongside supporting in class, develop your understanding of the week's training focus, e.g., by observing expert colleagues
+In PD time and alongside supporting in class develop your understanding of the week's training focus, e.g., by reading and discussing lesson plans, through discussing and analysing the practice of an expert colleague, by observing and deconstructing relevant approaches

-Plan, teach and assess English or maths for the week.
+Plan, teach and assess English OR maths for the week.
+Swap next week.